-In our opinion, policyholders have access to good telephone support.
+In our opinion, policyholders have access to good telephone support but would benefit from enhanced on-line capabilities.

 Communications and Support - When choosing retirement options

 Policyholders can contact Wesleyan Head Office to speak to a dedicated pensions team for general information.
 There is also the option to seek further specialist advice from their Wesleyan Financial Consultant.